MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/retrieve-a-tables-definition.md

 ## Retrieve a table's definition with specific fields

 In this workflow sample, you get the definition of the `"CITY_CTR_SLS"` table object using its object ID of `862780DC499A14D74FEC7EB2EF317DA2`.
 You also use the `fields` parameter to retrieve specific fields.
-If the `fields` parameter is not specified, the API returns all fields by default as shown in [Retrieve a Table's Definition](#retrieve-a-tables-definition)
+If the `fields` parameter is not specified, the API returns all fields by default as shown in [Retrieve a table's definition](#retrieve-a-tables-definition)

 :::tip